Owaiskhan9654/owaiskhan9654/README.md

   <br>
 <h3> Experienced Data Scientist with an M.Tech in Statistical Computing from JNU, currently employed in the same field⚡⚡ </h3>

- - I’m currently working as a Data scientist at ThouCentric!
+ - I’m currently working as an AI Engineer at IBM!

  - I’m looking to collaborate with other content creators